archetype-themes/plugin-theme-component/README.md

 FLAGS
   --format           Format locale files by sorting keys alphabetically --target=<option>  [default: all] Target locale files to process:
-                     - all: Process all locale files (default)
+                     - all: Process all locale files
                      - schema: Process only schema translations (*.schema.json)
                      - storefront: Process only storefront translations
                      <options: all|schema|storefront>